balena-io/balena-cli-advanced-masterclass/README.md

 to prepare images for each of those apps.

 You can generate independent configuration files using the `balena config generate` command.
-This works in a similar way to the `balena os configure` command should only an OS version along with an application name or device UUID be specified, in that it will interactively ask for more details:
+A mandatory OS version must be passed to this command, with either an application name or device UUID.
+It will interactively ask for more details:
 ```
 $ balena config generate --version 2.38.0+rev1 --application cliApp
 ?
 Network Connection (Use arrow keys)